 - Local Honey

-- 100% Sustainable Seafood (with the exception of canned tuna) – following the Monterey Bay Aquarium Seafood Watch guidelines and a member of the Santa Barbara Sustainable Seafood Program
+- Sustainable Seafood – following the Monterey Bay Aquarium Seafood Watch guidelines and a member of the Santa Barbara Sustainable Seafood Program

 - Offering a large variety of vegan and vegetarian options at every meal and completely vegetarian menus on Green Mondays three times a quarter